 Arriving in Cambodia, we will discover the town of Siem Reap and visit Angkor Wat, a 12th century Khmer temple that was swallowed by the jungle for centuries.
 This supremely beautiful temple complex is the largest of its kind and is a must-see for any traveler to Southeast Asia.

-We reach our final country to discover on this trip and head straight for the islands.
-We are in Koh Tao, Thailand, where we will spend a couple of magical low key days on this turtle-shaped island which boasts incredible reefs, beaches and scuba diving.
+We head to Koh Tao, Thailand, where we will spend the last couple of magical days on this turtle-shaped island which boasts incredible reefs, beaches and scuba diving.
 We’ll combine all these into one unforgettable private day cruise exploring a number of sites around the island as you snorkel or scuba dive (optional) through sparkling blue waters filled with incredible marine life and sunbathe on white sand beaches.
 We will enjoy wonderful Thai BBQ dinners on the beach, hike through jungles and discover incredible overlook points, relax under the shade of palm trees, get your traditional Thai massage, and savor your time in paradise.

 DAY 21: RETURN FLIGHT TO THE USA